Saleh-Mumtaz/Proxy-Wars/first-order.md

 You will need to do this for any new domain installed by gfw4fun, yes his script can be used many times for new domains, like for different cdns.<br />
 change the 443 to 8443 on the first lines.
 From this:
+(you can use unix domain sockets, xtls wiki and linux says they are better)

 ![Screenshot 2024-11-03 091246](https://github.com/user-attachments/assets/292dc711-22a8-470f-8012-6aa05c1c55a9)